System Design Space

 Container primitives

-Builds understanding of namespaces/cgroups as the basis for resource predictability.
+Builds understanding of namespaces and cgroups as the basis for isolation and resource control.

 Deploy consistency

-Reduces environment drift between local development and production runtime.
+Reduces environment drift between local development and live environments.

 Operational limits